Rasie1/c-of-x/README.md

 ### How to run

-To run interpreter, execute `repl` binary.
+To run interpreter, execute `repl` binary which is placed in `build/repl` directory after build.

 To run tests, execute `ctest` from `build` directory.